Xanahol/Aniloader/README.md

 <!-- FRONTEND -->
 ## Frontend
 One of the newer features is a simple Frontend.</br>
+Use the "Download Aniloader" link at the beginning of this page.
 Run it by starting the `Aniloader.exe` file:

 <img src="images/frontend expl.png" alt="Front" width="100%">